varigence/docs/bimlflex/getting-started/initial-setup-and-configuration.md

 To be able to complete this step, the account used to access the database engine needs the necessary rights to create and configure the new databases.

-It is also possible to deploy the databases through the BimlFlex Support Utility Application or by implementing Dacpacs.

 ### Setting up a Customer

-Once the databases are available, it is time to create a customer.
 The Customer entity holds a separate set of metadata in the database and can be used to identify different projects, versions, customers, variations.

 ![Create Customer](../user-guide/images/bimlflex-ss-v5-create-customer.png "Create Customer")

-The customer is represented internally in the database with a GUID, so if metadata is reused or manually managing the data in the database, it is possible to specify it here.
-For typical creation, it is recommended to auto-generate it.

 A Customer can have multiple versions of the related metadata.
-An initial Version is created with the Customer but throughout a project, it is possible to work with multiple different versions.
+An initial Version is created with the Customer.
+Throughout a project, it is possible to work with multiple different versions.

-Once the Project, Databases, Customer, and Version are setup the Excel-based Metadata Editor can be opened to populate the Project with metadata.

 ### Setting Up the Excel Metadata Editor